arkency/posts/posts/2022-11-21-handling-third-party-webhooks-with-rails-event-store.md

 ###No need to rely on the third-party retry mechanism
 Once you have a payload stored, you can process it as many times as you want.
 If there is a bug in your code, you can fix it and reprocess the event.
 Retrying on unhandled exceptions is a default mechanism of most ActiveJob queue adapters.

 You can't rely on how the third-party will act on your internal error.
-It may retry the request, or not.
+It may retry the request or not.
 It may retry it immediately, or after a few hours.
-It may retry it only once, or many times.
+It may retry it only once or many times.
 You don't want to lose control over this.